logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 Security-Enhanced Linux (SELinux) is a security architecture for Linux based systems that allows administrators to have more control over who can access the system.

-In systems, where SELinux is enabled, Rsyslog is one of the system processes that are protected by it.
-One of the ways it protects the service is by allowing it to send logs only using the standard port which is 514 UDP.
-In order to be able to ship logs to Logz.io, we’ll need to modify the current SELinux policy to allow shipping logs using the non-standard port 5000 TCP.
+In systems where SELinux is enabled, Rsyslog is one of the system processes that SELinux protects.
+One of the ways SELinux protects the service is by allowing it to only send logs using the standard port, which is 514 UDP.
+To be able to ship logs to Logz.io, you’ll need to modify the current SELinux policy to allow shipping logs using the non-standard port 5000 TCP.

 #### Modify the SELinux policy to allow shipping logs to Logz.io